-Is hope enough?
 Hope is in your head and in your heart.
 But that’s not enough.
-Actions are required.
+Action is required.
 Take some time to reflect on and share your hopes–whether in your journal or to your mate.
-Share the hopes that you have for yourself, your life, and your relationship.
+Share the ones you have for yourself, your life, and your relationship.
 And after you’ve figured those out, start doing something about it.
 Get a babysitter.
 Go on dates.
 Play a board game.
 Create a dream board.
 Speak and begin to believe the reality of your hopes and dreams.
-When you do, I’m convinced it will energize your life and your relationships — giving you something to work towards.
+Doing these little things will energize your life and relationships — giving you something to work towards.

-In life, adversity is a reality that cannot be escaped but, I know from experience hope put into action is a hero that cannot be overcome.
+In life, adversity is a reality that cannot be escaped but I know from experience that hope put into action is a hero that cannot be overcome.

 For I know the plans I have for you, declares the Lord, plans to prosper you and not to harm you, plans to give you hope and a future. –Jeremiah 29:11